-In order for pull system to work, the consumption data from all service delivery points has to be recorded.
-All respective service delivery points of the departments of health and population record their consumption and report to districts.
+Tell students that in order for pull system to work, the consumption data from all service delivery points has to be recorded.
+Tell students that all respective service delivery points of the departments of health and population record their consumption and report to districts.
 The reports by the service delivery points of health department are called First Level Care Facility (FLCF) reports.

-EDO Health and DPWO offices compile the total demand for their respective departments at district level through the SDP / FLCF reports.
+Tell students that EDO Health and DPWO offices compile the total demand for their respective departments at district level through the SDP reports.
 The two departments calculate their demand based on integrated CLR-6.
 The demand of EDO is then shared with DPWO and DPWO compiles one integrated CLR-6 in order to send to CWH.
-The EDO also includes the demand of Lady Health Workers Program in addition to requirements from Basic Health Units, Rural Health Centers and Tehsil Headquarter Hospitals.
+The EDO also includes the demand of Lady Health Workers Program in addition to requirements from Basic Health Units, Rural Health Centers and Tehsil Headquarter Hospital.